Etobicoke: Economy

-Islington–City Centre West is one of several central business districts outside of downtown Toronto.
+Islington–City Centre West is the central business district of Etobicoke.
 Pizza Pizza and Sunwing Airlines have their headquarters in Etobicoke.
 Skyservice and Canada 3000 had their headquarters in Etobicoke before the closure of these airlines.

 The construction industry in Etobicoke has been booming, with many new condominium towers developed along the waterfront near Humber Bay and along Bloor street.
 This has helped increase Etobicoke's population after a brief decline.
 The area's film and television industry is also promising.

 Etobicoke is home to a rib fest held every year on Canada Day long weekend at Centennial Park.
 The weekend is filled with entertainment, food, midway, and music.

 Education

 Four public school boards offer primary education and secondary education for residents living in Etobicoke, Conseil scolaire catholique MonAvenir (CSCM), Conseil scolaire Viamonde (CSV), the Toronto Catholic District School Board (TCDSB), and the Toronto District School Board (TDSB).
 CSV and TDSB operate as secular public school boards, the former operating French first language institution, whereas the latter operated English first language institutions.
 The other two school boards, CSCM and TCDSB, operate as public separate school boards, the former operating French first language separate schools, the latter operating English first language separate schools.
 Before 1998, the boards were responsible for the education in Etobicoke were the Etobicoke Board of Education for anglophone public secular schools and the Metropolitan Separate School Board for anglophone and francophone Roman Catholic separate schools.

 In addition to primary and secondary schools, two post-secondary institutions are within Etobicoke.
-Humber College is a public college that operates two campuses in Etobicoke, the Humber North campus, and the Lakeshore campus, on the corner of Efstathia Avenue and Kourabiedes Lane.
-The University of Guelph-Humber is another post-secondary institution in Etobicoke that is jointly operated by Humber College, and the University of Guelph, based in Guelph, Ontario.
-Guelph-Humber is not an independent degree-granting institution, with its degrees and diplomas issued from Humber College, or the University of Guelph.
+Humber Polytechnic is a public college that operates two campuses in Etobicoke, the Humber North campus, and the Lakeshore campus, on the corner of Efstathia Avenue and Kourabiedes Lane.
+The University of Guelph-Humber is another post-secondary institution in Etobicoke that is jointly operated by Humber Polytechnic, and the University of Guelph, based in Guelph, Ontario.
+Guelph-Humber is not an independent degree-granting institution, with its degrees and diplomas issued from Humber Polytechnic, or the University of Guelph.